What you need to know about tree ferns for a cool climate

 ‘But if they feel dry and crispy, you’ve lost your tree fern,’ he says.

-But don’t throw away a dead tree fern trunk.
+But don’t throw away a dead trunk.
 It’s a wonderful habitat for other plants and for insects.
 It rots down very slowly so it can sit in your garden covered in moss, alpines or ferns for years.

 More about Stephen Ryan